newchuyalong/libgdx-learning/Scene2d.ui.md

 wrapper.setScaleX(1.5f);
 ```

-Note that scene2d.ui groups that perform layout, such as Table, will use the unscaled and unrotated bounds of a transformed widget.
+Note that scene2d.ui groups that perform layout, such as Table, will use the unscaled and unrotated bounds of a transformed widget when computing the layout.

 Widgets that perform clipping, such as ScrollPane, use `glScissor` which uses a screen aligned rectangle.
 These widgets cannot be rotated.